JMagyar15/sorsdal-analysis/README.md

 ### Instructions

-The scripts and notebooks included here require installation of the 'cryoquake' workflow, available at (LINK).
+The scripts and notebooks included here require installation of the 'cryoquake' workflow, available at github.com/JMagyar15/cryoquake.
 This is under development, but can be installed by cloning/downloading the respository and using ``pip install -e /path/to/cryoquake``.
 This will eventually be replaced with a more stable installation with included dependencies...stay tuned!

 Before running any of the scripts, the Sørsdal data must be downloaded.
 This can be accessed using the Obspy MassDownloader, or using the ``download_waveforms.py`` script included here.